Leping08/we-are-auto-front-end/README.md

 ```

 # Big fix list
+- [ ] Mark watched is breaking the iframe player
 - [ ] On medium screen size the parts on the bottom of the race details page are not really large to keep the screen from showing the white at the bottom
 - [ ] Fix the validation when trying to add the link to a race that has already happened but not yet been added
 - [ ] Forgot password - fix the disabled button color